Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Introduction

-FL was first introduced in \cite{mcmahan2016communication}, where the learning agents coordinate via a central server to train a global learning model in a distributed manner.
-These agents receive the global learning model from the central server and perform local learning based on their available dataset.
-Then, they send back the updated learning models to the server without revealing their personal data.
-Accordingly, the global model at the central server is updated based on the aggregation of local learning models.
-In practice, the local dataset collected at each agent is unbalanced, highly personalized for some applications such as handwriting and voice recognition, and exhibit non-i.i.d (non-independent and non-identically distributed) characteristics.
+In practice, the private dataset collected at each agent is unbalanced, highly personalized for some applications such as handwriting and voice recognition, and exhibit non-i.i.d (non-independent and non-identically distributed) characteristics.
 Therefore, the iterative process of updating the global model improves the generalization of the model, but also hurts the personalized performance at the agents \cite{FL_advances}.
 Hence, existing FL algorithms cannot efficiently handle the underlying cohesive relation between generalization and personalization (or specialization) abilities of the trained learning model \cite{FL_advances}.
 To the best of our knowledge, the work in \cite{fallah2020personalized} was the first attempt to study and improve the personalized performance of FL using a personalized federated averaging (Per-FedAvg) algorithm based on a meta-learning framework (MLF).
-Furthermore, in a recent work \cite{deng2020adaptiveFL}, the authors propose an adaptive personalized federated learning framework where a mixture of the local and global model was adopted to reduce the generalization error.
+Furthermore, in a recent work \cite{deng2020adaptiveFL}, the authors propose an adaptive personalized FL framework where a mixture of the local and global model was adopted to reduce the generalization error.
 However, similar to \cite{fallah2020personalized}, the cohesive relation between generalization and personalization was not adequately analyzed.
+Recently, \cite{canh2020personalized} proposed pFedMe algorithm by studying a bi-level learning optimization problem such as global problem and personalized problems.